Ischaemic Affairs of the Heart

 The heart attack

-One imagines a heart attack would involve sharp stabbing chest pain, confusion and dizziness, followed by collapsing onto the ground and gasping for air.
+One would imagine a heart attack involves stabbing chest pain, confusion and dizziness, followed by collapsing onto the ground and gasping for air.

 In my case… not at all.

-I was walking to my local railway station along a 800m route I had done hundreds of times before.
-The chest-pressure started about half-way.
-It was a hot day and — frankly — I'm almost 60 and getting out of shape, so didn't think much of it.
+I was walking to my local railway station along a 800m route I had done hundreds of times.
+The chest–pressure started about half–way.
+It was a hot day and I was almost 60 and getting out of shape, so didn't think much of it.

-But the chest pressure intensified while I kept walking.
-I remember reading a few years ago that a heart attack was like an elephant was sitting on your chest, but here it didn't feel like that at all.
-It was actually more like something the size of a hand continuously pressing down onto my breastplate — hard.
-Otherwise the rest of my torso or legs were fine.
-Could even keep walking as strangely there was no pain, just some really serious pushing onto the central part of my chest.
+But as I walked the pressure kept getting more intense.
+I remembered reading a few years earlier that a heart attack was like an elephant sitting on your chest, but it didn't feel like that.
+It was more like a hand pressing down onto my breastplate — hard.
+Otherwise the rest of my body was fine.
+I could keep walking as there was no pain, just really serious pushing onto the central part of my chest.

 My arms did feel heavy though.
-Not sore or fatigued, but like I was carrying 10 kg weights.
-The left arm actually did feel a little heavier, but not by much.
+Not sore or tingling or numb, but like I was carrying 2 kg weights.
+The left arm did feel a little heavier, but not by much.
 My shoulders and neck were also stiff, but I've had a rickety neck since playing rugby as a teenager, so nothing unusual there.

-The chest pressure was continuous, not throbbing.
-On a scale of 1-10, maybe only “7”.
-I kept telling myself that it couldn't be a heart attack as I would not be able to keep walking if it was.
+The chest pressure was continuous, not stabbing or even throbbing.
+On a scale of 1—11, maybe 7.
+I kept telling myself it couldn't be a heart attack as I wouldn't be able to keep walking if it was.

 Early warnings

-The first occasion was ten days earlier during one of my twice-weekly 1000m freestyle laps.
-The chest-pressure this time was so mild that I assumed it was from having swallowed too much air while swimming.
-Sure enough, when completing the laps I stood up and did a large burp, and by the time I got out of the pool I was fine.
-Likewise the next swim four days later.
-Laps, pressure, burp, fine.
+The first was ten days earlier while doing my twice–a–week 1000m freestyle swim.
+The chest–pressure while swimming was so mild that I assumed it was from having swallowed too much air.
+Sure enough, upon completing the twenty laps I stood up and did a large burp, and by the time I got out I was fine.
+Likewise four days later after the next swim: laps, pressure, burp, fine.

-During the following swim on Saturday, three days before the station-walk, things were more intense.
-This time the chest-pressure started early during the second lap, with it becoming painful by the 300m mark.
-Also noticed that my arms and shoulders were weirdly “heavy”.
+During the following swim on Saturday, three days before the station–walk, things were more serious.
+This time the chest–pressure started during the second lap, with it becoming extraordinary by the 300m mark.
+I also noticed that my arms and shoulders were weirdly “heavy”.
 So I reluctantly stopped and got out.
-It took about five minutes this time before I felt normal again.
+It took almost ten minutes before I felt normal again.

-The next morning I took the dog for its customary walk before breakfast, along a hilly 2km route.
-Again there was chest-pressure and heavy arms, but not as intense as during the swim the day before.
-Figured I was just out of shape and hungry, and maybe all I needed was to take things easy for a couple of days.
-So Monday morning did some light gardening and cleaning — no problem.
-Tuesday morning, again no problem, but later during the walk to the station before lunchtime… bam.
+The following morning I took my dog for a walk before breakfast, along a hilly 2km route we had done for years.
+Again there was chest–pressure and heavy arms, although not as intense as during the swim.
+I assumed I was out of shape, so maybe all I needed was to take things easy for a couple of days.
+So on Monday did some light gardening and cleaning — no problem.
+Likewise Tuesday morning, again no problem.
+But during the walk to the station that afternoon… kapow.

-When I recounted to a hospital on-call cardiologist later that evening, she remarked that the Saturday swim would have been my first significant heart-attack, the Sunday morning dog-walk a milder second, with the station-walk being the biggest and third.
+Later at hospital that evening, I recounted all this to a cardiologist.
+She said the Saturday swim would have been my first significant heart–attack, the Sunday morning dog–walk a milder second, with the station–walk being the most significant third.
 In her opinion I was lucky I didn't drown during the Saturday swim.

 Ambulance

-When I got home I phoned for an ambulance, which arrived within five minutes (!)
+When I got home from Penrith on Tuesday I phoned “000” for an ambulance, which arrived within five minutes (!)

-This would be impressive in more connected parts of Sydney, but where I live in the Blue Mountains it is almost unbelievable.
-By way of comparison: an ambulance I called for my mother on 2020-11-10 took 40 minutes to arrive, a subsequent call on 2020-12-18 took just under 4 hours.
+This would have been extraordinary even in more connected parts of Sydney, but up in the Blue Mountains it was unbelievable.
+By comparison the ambulance I called for my mother on 2020-11-10 required 40 minutes to arrive, while another on 2020-12-18 took just under 4 hours.

-So it was reasonable to assume I would have at least 30 minutes to prepare.
-Plenty of time to pack an overnight bag plus leave notes for the neighbours on how to feed the pets.
-But the knock on the door came early, so everything had to be slapped together in a rush.
-Managed to pack and lock up okay, but forgot to include two of the most important things: a toothbrush & toothpaste!
+So it was reasonable to assume I had at least 30 minutes to prepare.
+Plenty of time to pack an overnight bag and leave notes for the neighbours on how to feed the pets.
+But the knock on the door came so early that everything had to be slapped together in a mad rush.
+Managed to pack and lock up okay, but forgot to include two most important things: a toothbrush & toothpaste.

-The two paramedics were small young women in their late 20s.
+The paramedics were a couple of small women in their late twenties.
 Very professional and friendly.
-I was lucky they had been driving down the highway a couple of kilometres away when they got the call.
-Their ambulance looked brand new, although it was narrow and cramped inside — how would you fit a really overweight person in here, and how would these slight women ever manoeuvrer them?
-Because COVID-19 was still a thing, we all had to wear surgical masks, although they told me I could remove mine when I got a hospital bed.
+They told me I was lucky they were driving down the highway a couple of kilometres away when they got the call.
+Their ambulance appeared brand new, although it was narrow and cramped inside.
+Because COVID–19 was still a thing, we all had to wear surgical masks, although they told me I could remove mine once I was allocated a hospital bed.

 They asked which hospital I wanted to go to.
-I jokingly replied RNS, Westmead or POW, fully aware they could only take me to the closest available facility.
-In my case that was either Katoomba or Nepean Hospital.
-As they had just come from Katoomba, they warned me things were seriously backed up there, and since their facilities were also very limited (would they even have a cardiologist?), we chose Nepean.
+Since they had just come from Katoomba, they warned things were seriously backed up there, and because their facilities were also limited (would they even have a cardiologist?), we chose Nepean.

-During the unhurried drive — no sirens or swerving or running red lights — one of the paras took down my details, emergency contacts, inserted a cannula in my right arm, stuck silicone electrode-tabs onto my torso, recorded an ECG and measured my blood pressure.
-She asked me to describe what had happened, what medication I was taking, how old, tall and heavy I was, whether I smoked or drank alcohol and was there any history of cardiac illness in my family?
+During the unhurried drive — no sirens or swerving or running red lights — one of the paras took down my details & emergency contacts, inserted a cannula in my right arm, stuck silicone electrode–tabs onto my torso, recorded an ECG & measured my blood pressure.
+She also asked me to describe what had happened, what medication I was taking, how old, tall and heavy I was, whether I smoked or drank alcohol and was there any history of cardiac illness in my family…

-Was there ever!
-Nearly every adult on my father's side has Type II Diabetes.
+Indeed there was.
+Almost every adult on my father's side has Type II Diabetes.
 My mother had hypertension for the last 50 years of her life.
-Most importantly, my father died of pericarditis when he was 52, his brother due to thrombosis at 47 and the brother's son at 41 of a heart attack.
-All suddenly without warning.
+Most importantly, my father died of pericarditis when he was 52, his brother from thrombosis at 47 and the brother's son of a heart attack when he was 41.
+All of them suddenly without warning.

 That raised an eyebrow.

-Upon arrival we noticed there were already eight ambulances parked around the ED entrance.
-As by now I felt fully recovered, I offered to spare the ladies the bother of fiddling around with the gurney by walking instead.
-One of them wisely told me to stay where I was, as I might end up sitting on a floor for hours if I wasn't wheeled in.
+Upon arrival we noticed there were already eight ambulances parked around the E.D. entrance.
+As by now I felt fully recovered, I offered to spare everyone the bother of using a gurney and just walk inside.
+One of the paras told me to stay where I was, as I might end up sitting on the floor for hours if I wasn't wheeled in by an ambulance crew.

-As we went in through the entrance, I noticed a crudely hand-drawn Code Amber poster stuck to the window.
-Once inside, the waiting room was stacked with people and trolleys, with only a few patients on triage beds or chairs.
+As we went in through the entrance, I noticed a crudely hand–drawn Code Amber sign in the window.
+We found the E.D. waiting room packed with dozens of people and trolleys, with only a few patients on the triage beds or chairs.
 The rest, like me, were on gurneys.
-As these were parked everywhere, my paras had to wheel me deep inside the building to a relatively uncluttered corridor.
-I asked one of the paras if it was always like this.
-She laughed and said she had seen it much worse.
+Since these were parked everywhere, my paras had to wheel me deep inside the building to a relatively uncluttered corridor.
+I asked one of them if it was always like this, she laughed and said she had seen it far worse.

-Because I had a suspected heart-attack, I was triaged for priority attention.
-Blood samples were taken within minutes, likewise another ECG and blood pressure reading.
-I felt absolutely fine by now, so had relaxed conversations with one of my paras about her job (the other had gone to do paperwork).
-Meanwhile, random patients attempted to use the toilet opposite us and kept banging on the door because someone had locked themselves inside.
+Because I had a suspected heart–attack, I was triaged for priority attention.
+Within minutes blood samples were taken, likewise another ECG and blood pressure reading.
+As I felt fully recovered by now, I used the time to have relaxed conversations with one of the paras about her job (the other had gone to do paperwork).
+Meanwhile random patients attempted to use the toilet opposite us, and kept banging on the door because someone had locked themselves inside.
 I asked my para whether she and her colleague should leave to attend other cases, but she replied they had to stay with me until I had been allocated a bed.
-If it took hours then so be it, the downtime was appreciated.
+If it took hours then fine, they got paid either way and the downtime was welcome.

-While still in the corridor on the gurney, an on-call cardiologist came to tell me that irregularities in my ECG and elevated levels of blood troponin confirmed that I had a heart attack this morning (!)
+While still on the gurney in the corridor, an on–call cardiologist came to tell me that irregularities in my ECG and elevated blood troponin levels confirmed that I had a heart attack a few hours earlier (!)
 I told her that I felt completely fine by now, she smiled behind her mask and said I was lucky.

-Within an hour of arriving I was allocated an ED bed.
-The paras wheeled me into the ward and we bid farewell.
-They also remarked how lucky I was to get a bed so quickly, as one of their colleagues had been stuck in the waiting room all afternoon.
+Within an hour of arriving I was given an E.D. bed, which apparently was very unusual.
+The paras wheeled me into the ward and bid me farewell.
+They also remarked how lucky I was to get a bed so quickly, as one of their colleagues had been stuck in the waiting room all afternoon and their patient still hadn't been allocated a place.

 There were six beds in my ward.
-Everything had a 1990s vibe, clean but surprisingly antiquated.
+The room and fittings had a 1990s vibe, clean but surprisingly antiquated.
 What was once white plastic had yellowed years ago.
-No sunshine.
-No view outside.
-No fresh air, although the air conditioning worked quite well and it was pleasantly cool.
-Was given RAT nasal swab to test for COVID-19 — negative.
+Fluorescent lights, no sunshine or view outside.
+No fresh air, although the air conditioning worked well and it was pleasantly cool.
+Was given a RAT nasal swab to check for COVID–19 — negative.
 Was asked again if I smoked — no. Then more blood samples, another ECG and blood pressure measurement.
-My shirt and undershirt were changed for a white cotton hospital smock, which was closed at the front but completely open at the back.
-This turned out to be a nuisance as sensor tabs were stuck all over the front of my torso, so it required major shuffling and squirming to get the smock above my shoulders to provide access.
+My shirt and undershirt were changed for a full–length white cotton smock, which was closed at the front but completely open at the back.
+This turned out to be a nuisance as there were sensor tabs attached all over the front of my torso, requiring major shuffling and squirming to get the smock above my shoulders to provide access.

-My nurse was another slight young woman in her late 20s, this time covered in tattoos.
-She told me she was near the end of a double-shift and was feeling light-headed, so was being ultra-careful to avoid making mistakes.
-Behind us I noticed two of the six beds were occupied by mental health patients, one by a bloke who insisted on getting up and wandering around to argue with everyone.
-The other by an elderly lady who lay in her bed and ranted loudly about how her family were out to get her.
+My nurse was another slight woman in her late twenties, this time covered in tattoos.
+She told me she was nearing the end of a double eight–hour shift and was feeling light–headed, so was being ultra–cautious to avoid making mistakes.
+A little later I noticed two of the six beds in our section were occupied by mental health patients, one by a bloke who insisted on getting up and wandering around to start pointless arguments.
+The other by an elderly lady who ranted loudly from her bed about how her family were out to get her.
 The bloke was eventually escorted away to the mental health unit, while the lady was calmed by an injection of haloperidol.
-I asked the nurse about this and she replied that people like them come to hospital because they have nowhere else to go.
+I asked the nurse about this and she replied that people like them came to hospital all the time because they had nowhere else to go.

-The cardiologist came back and stayed a while so I could tell her my whole “chest pressure” story.
-This is where she remarked how lucky I was that I hadn't drowned on Saturday.
-I didn't say anything, but at the time it didn't make sense — I just stopped swimming after six laps and got out, what's the big deal?
-She told me I had to stay in the ED until a bed became available in the cardiology unit upstairs, hopefully soon.
-Tomorrow I would get an angiogram, probably at midday or in the afternoon.
+The cardiologist came back and stayed for a while so I could recount my “chest pressure” story.
+This was when she remarked about being lucky I didn't drown on Saturday.
+I didn't say anything, but it didn't make sense — after six laps I stopped swimming and got out, what's the big deal?
+She told me I had to stay in the E.D. until a cardiology bed became available upstairs, hopefully soon.
+I would get an angiogram tomorrow, probably at midday or in the afternoon.

-A little later a couple of administration people then came along with clipboards and pages of admission paperwork to be signed.
-I pointed out that I had private health insurance, so they told me to tick a box on the form.
+A little later a couple of admin people came by with clipboards and pages of admission paperwork to sign.
+I told them I had private health insurance, so they told me to tick a box on the form.
 Was later given dinner — a small roast beef sandwich — accompanied by a couple of tiny “blood medication” tablets.
+The ward supervisor came by and asked my nurse if she could do an extra shift (making it three in a row).
+The nurse laughed and politely declined.

-It took 4½ hours before a cardio bed was found, but I didn't mind as I felt fine.
-Even SMS'ed one my friends that I was a fraud here lying among genuinely sick people.
-Eventually an orderly came and as I got out of bed he told get back in as they would wheel the entire apparatus to the cardio ward.
-It turned out later that, again, I was very lucky to get the cardio unit transfer so quickly.
-Another heart-attack patient I spoke with the next morning told me she had spent 16 hours in the ED before they found her a bed.
+It took 4½ hours before a Cardiology Unit bed was found, but I didn't mind as I felt fine.
+Even SMS'ed one my friends that I felt like a fraud lying among genuinely sick people.
+Eventually an orderly came.
+As I got out of bed he told get back in as they would wheel the entire apparatus to the cardio ward.
+It turned out later that, again, I was very lucky to get a transfer so soon.
+Another heart–attack patient I spoke with the next morning told me she had spent 16 hours in the E.D. before they could find her a bed.

 Cardiology Ward

 It was already night outside.
-While being wheeled along the corridors, I asked the orderly if I was being transferred to the new 14-storey clinical services building which opened in April 2022.
-He said no — the current plan was that both ED and Cardiology would move together to the new building in February 2023.
-They had intended to move a few months earlier, then delayed it to December, and it had been put off yet again [i].
+While being wheeled down a long corridor, I asked the orderly if I was being transferred to the new 14–storey clinical services building which opened 9 months earlier in April 2022.
+He said no, I was stuck in the old building.
+The current plan was to move the E.D.and Cardiology units simultaneously to the new building in February 2023.
+They had intended to move a few months earlier, then postponed to December, and it had been put back yet again [i].

-We caught the lift to the 5th floor (W5B) and I was wheeled into a 4-bed ward, with each patient screened by movable blue curtains.
+We caught the lift to the 5th floor and I was wheeled into a 4–bed ward (W5B), with each patient screened by movable blue curtains.
 My bed was placed at “Bed 26” near the door, and it quickly became apparent that the room was warm and unusually stuffy.
 There was no airflow at the head of my bed, so I started to sweat a lot.

-Meanwhile more ECGs were recorded and the dozen silicon tab probes on my torso were connected by wires to a blue-tooth box hanging from a cloth pouch around my neck.
-Eventually managed to bed down for the night at 22PM, but it was so stuffy that falling asleep was difficult.
-Was then woken by a nurse every 30 minutes to reattach silicon tabs which kept slipping loose due to my sweating and moving around.
-At 1AM we went out into the corridor and I asked her to tape the things down, as the half-hour interruptions were really annoying.
-She got some hospital tape and then each tab was terminally affixed with a cross of 10cm lengths — making me look a bit like the trinity test device.
-Went back to bed and finally managed to get some sleep by moving the pillows to the foot of the bed, where there was at least a tiny amount of air-low.
+Meanwhile I had more ECGs done and the dozen silicon tabs on my torso were reconnected to a bluetooth box hanging from a cloth pouch around my neck.
+Eventually managed to bed down for the night at 22PM, but was so encumbered with wires and it was so stuffy that falling asleep was difficult.
+Was then woken by a nurse every 30 minutes to reattach tabs which kept slipping loose due to my sweat and moving around.
+At 1AM we went out into the corridor and I asked her to tape the things down hard, as the half–hour interruptions were pissing me off unwelcome.
+She got a roll of hospital tape and then each of the dozen tabs was firmly affixed with a 10cm taped cross.
+We both laughed at the resulting mess.
+Went back to bed and finally managed to get some sleep by moving the pillows to the foot of the bed, where there was at least a tiny amount of airflow.

 Treatment